-Stocks mixed as Nasdaq leads, Apple his record
+Stocks hit records as Disney leads Dow

 |ARK ETF TR SPACE EXPLORATION & INNOVAT

-Also Tesla shares are in focus as CEO Elon Musk testifies in person over the $2.5 billion acquisition of Solar City after some shareholders dispute the deal.
+Also, Tesla shares are in focus as CEO Elon Musk testified in person over the $2.5 billion acquisition of Solar City after some shareholders dispute the deal.
+Investors are unfazed by the legal wrangling thus far.

 |Ticker